It Doesn’t Look Like Trump Can Pardon Himself for Wrongdoing Connected to Capitol Chaos

 “The President … shall have Power to grant Reprieves and Pardons for Offenses against the United States, except in Cases of Impeachment.”

-Trump almost surely faces impeachment and state prosecution the near term.
+Trump may face impeachment and state prosecution the near term.
 However, crimes relating to his inciting violence and failing to respond appropriately to that violence would likely be prosecuted either as federal crimes or crimes under the D.C. criminal code.
 In either event, convictions could be wiped away by a pardon from a sitting president.

 Two main questions arise as to a potential Trump self-pardon.
 The first is whether Trump has the power to pardon himself while president.
 The second is whether Trump could exercise the power of self-pardon before he is criminally convicted.